michaelmickspad/PremiereProWithAutoHotKey/README.md

     FUNCTION_NAME(FUNCTION_PARAMETERS)
 Return
 ```
-For an actual example, this hotkey is activated with "CTRL + j" and adds an effect called "shakeScreen20" to the clip
+For an actual example, this hotkey is activated with "CTRL + j" and adds an effect called "shakeScreen20" to the clip below the cursor

 ```autohotkey
 ^j::